Twitter lists: Save time and get straight to the good stuff

-However, despite having been around for years I was surprised to see how few of my go-to accounts were using lists.
-I am a big fan of lists, generally; my lists even have their own (sub)lists.
-Twitter lists save me masses of time and help me to find relevant information really quickly.
-If you follow more than a few hundred accounts I don’t know how you sort the important updates from the rest of the content that’s being shared.
-Have you not worn your scrolling-thumb out?
+Despite having been around for years I’m still surprised by how few people use Twitter Lists.
+Mine save time, cut out a lot of the noise and help me to find relevant information really quickly.
+If you follow more than a few hundred accounts I don’t know how you sort the updates that are important to you from the rest of the content that’s being shared.
+Have you not worn your scrolling thumb out?

-In the interest of saving you from RSI and helping to you get to the good stuff more quickly, here’s a simple run-down on Twitter lists:
+To spare you from RSI and help to you get to the good stuff more quickly, here’s a simple run-down on Twitter Lists:

 How lists are going to help you

-In short Twitter lists help you to organise the people you follow.
+In short, Twitter Lists help you to organise the people you follow.
 You can group them together by topic, location, profession and so on, and then see what they are talking about.
-In practical terms, if you’re a charity concerned with – for example – providing horticultural training and employment for people with disabilities, you might create lists such as:
+By way of an example, let’s assume you’re a charity concerned with providing horticultural training and employment for people with disabilities, you might create lists of:

-- Charities across the country which provide similar services
+- Charities across the country that provide similar services

 - Disability rights groups